20 Beloved Sitcoms That Are Worth Rewatching

 Broadway star Dick Van Dyke and a then-unknown Mary Tyler Moore starred in this classic show about the life of a comedy show writer in Manhattan.
 Its sophisticated wordplay and meta commentary about Hollywood make it still relevant today — and a huge dose of nostalgia and that iconic theme song doesn't hurt either.

-Stream Now: Fubo, Pluto TV
+Stream Now: Fubo

 Buy on DVD